 Wildlife Rehabilitators Registry

-The South Carolina Department of Natural Resources has compiled the Wildlife Rehabilitators Registry to assist the public with injured or orphaned wildlife.
-These individuals or organizations are nonprofit and are not federally or state funded.
+The South Carolina Department of Natural Resources (SCDNR) has compiled the Wildlife Rehabilitators Registry to assist the public with injured or orphaned wildlife.
+These individuals or organizations are not federally or state funded.
 They volunteer their time and efforts to wildlife rehabilitation.

-The care and treatment of injured or orphaned wildlife is specialized and should be left to those who are professionally trained to deal with their husbandry and dietary needs.
+The care and treatment of injured or orphaned wildlife is specialized and should be left to those who are professionally trained to deal with their husbandry and special dietary needs.
 In most cases you should not attempt to feed or treat these animals, but rather get them to a rehabilitator as quickly as possible.
-Most birds are protected by federal law and require a special federal permit to rehabilitate.
-You cannot legally possess them without this permit.
-However, transporting them to a permitted rehabilitator is allowed.
+With the exception of English sparrows, Eurasian collared doves, pigeons, and starlings, all birds are protected by federal law and require a federal permit to rehabilitate.
+You cannot legally possess them without this federal permit.
+However, transporting injured or orphaned birds to a permitted rehabilitator is allowed.

 To locate a rehabilitator, select an animal group below.
 Rehabilitators are listed by county and then by city.
 Check the "Animals Received" column to see which animals they will accept before calling them.
 If they provide any assistance, this information will be in the “Services” column.
 The South Carolina Department of Natural Resources (SCDNR) does not endorse or guarantees the services of any rehabilitators on this registry.